 First of all, since high school, I have zero photo related awards!
 ZERO.
 Maybe it's because I don't submit.
-OK, agencies have submitted on our behalf, and won a few, but for some reason, that's not my thing.
+OK, agencies have submitted on my behalf, and won a few, but for some reason, that's not my thing.
 I guess 100% of the competitions that you don't enter, you don't win.

 What I can talk up is a really tiny picture, a US Postal Service stamp featuring one of my images that I'm super proud of.
 It's also an image of a living person, Jimmy "Duck" Holmes.
 They typically only feature dead people.
-Congrats, Duck, first of all you're alive, and on a first class stamp!
+Congrats, Duck, first of all you're alive, and on a USPS first class stamp!

 I was also featured on The CBS Sunday Morning Show that highlighted my work during the pandemic.
 That was really cool, except, in normal times I bet that I would've been able to get a lot of work out of that, the response was massive!
 However, in normal times, I wouldn't have been featured in the first place.
 And that is what we call a catch-22 folks.